floooh/floooh.github.io/_posts/2016-01-15-oryol-metal-tour.md

-This copies a small chunk of memory with shader uniform data into the next free location of the global uniform buffer, records the new location in the command buffer, and advances the uniform buffer offset:
+This copies a small chunk of memory with shader uniform data into the next free location of the global uniform buffer, records the new location in the command buffer, and advances the uniform buffer offset with an alignment of 256 bytes:

 - a _memcpy()_ to copy the uniform data
 - either *[MTLRenderCommandEncoder setVertexBufferOffset:atIndex:]* or